I found numerous items to be notable – although I don’t necessarily agree with them – both within the article and in the “Economist Q&A” section.

 Crude Oil ($ per bbl):

-(note: I highlight this WSJ Economic Forecast survey each month; commentary on past surveys can be found under the “Economic Forecasts” category)
+(note: I highlight this WSJ Economic Forecast survey each month; commentary on past surveys can be found under the “Economic Forecasts” label)

 I post various economic forecasts because I believe they should be carefully monitored.
 However, as those familiar with this site are aware, I do not necessarily agree with many of the consensus estimates and much of the commentary in these forecast surveys.